 Special rules apply if you offer a service or product by telephone.
-Also, you must comply with the rules for remote selling.
+Cold calling is banned.

 Rules for telephone conversations

-- Immediately at the beginning of the conversation, you must give the name of the company or organisation for which you are calling, and announce that you are doing so for sales purposes.
+- Immediately at the beginning of the conversation, you must give the name of the company or organisation for which you are calling.
+And you must announce that you are calling for sales purposes.

 - You are obliged to provide information during the conversation.
 You must inform the other party of what you are selling, the length of the reflection period and the costs.